 B. Non-Aqueous Solvents

-- Ethanol (Alcohol): Used in tinctures, elixirs, and as an antiseptic.
+- Ethanol (alcohol): Used in tinctures, elixirs, and as an antiseptic.
 Concentration varies from 20–95%.

-- Glycerin (Glycerol): Viscous, sweet solvent used in cough syrups and topical preparations.
+- Glycerin (glycerol): Viscous, sweet solvent used in cough syrups and topical preparations.
 Also a humectant.

-- Propylene Glycol: Used as a co-solvent in injections and topical preparations.
+- Propylene glycol: Used as a co-solvent in injections and topical preparations.

-- Liquid Paraffin: Used in oily mixtures and as a laxative.
+- Liquid paraffin: Used in oily mixtures and as a laxative.

 Properties of an Ideal Solvent